 Conclusion

-Above, we have discussed the ways to resolve the error “You can’t use the domain because it’s not an accepted domain for your organization”.
-If these don’t work, you need to move your data to either a new mailbox database or new Exchange Server.
-To easily move your data, you can use Stellar Converter for EDB.
-With Stellar Converter for EDB, you have the peace of mind that your data will be fully moved with no data loss and in the least possible time with the least utilized resources.
+Above, we have discussed various methods to resolve the error “You can’t use the domain because it’s not an accepted domain for your organization.”
+If these methods don’t work, you may need to move your data to a new mailbox database or a new Exchange Server.
+To simplify this process, you can use Stellar Migrator for Exchange, which ensures a smooth and reliable migration with no data loss, minimal downtime, and efficient use of system resources.